FirelyTeam/firely-docs-forge/features/QualityControl.md

 ## Running rules in Forge

+You can access Quality Control from the Quality Control Messages toolbar located at the right bottom of Forge.

 ![QualityControl](../images/QualityControl.png)

-In Forge you can access Quality Control in one of the following places:

-* Project toolbar
-* Quality Control Messages toolbar

 Clicking on the button wil open a drop down menu with the available validation rulesets you can run on your project.